 3. Vendors and independent contractors who will be bringing tools, equipment, supplies, materials, inventory or other property onto Harvard premises must maintain:

-Property Insurance - "Special form" or "All Risk" property insurance covering no less than the current replacement cost value for all vendor property brought onto Harvard premises
+Property Insurance - "Special form" or "All Risk" property insurance covering no less than the current replacement cost value for all property owned, leased, rented or borrowed by vendor brought onto Harvard premises

 4. Vendors and independent contractors who will be selling, serving, or furnishing alcoholic beverages must maintain: